undone-labs/nuxt-static/README.md

 - Each component that's developed must have its own story
 - Use `npm run storybook` to run Storybook locally
 - Or `npm run storybook-build` to generate a static Storybook UI website
-- Storybook automatically deploys to [https://agency-undone.github.io/nuxt-static](https://agency-undone.github.io/nuxt-static) using Github pages
+- Storybook automatically deploys to [https://agency-undone.github.io/nuxt-static](https://agency-undone.github.io/nuxt-static) using Github pages.
+The static build is stored in `docs` branch under `docs` folder

 ## Style guide